 Some motor finance agreements were mis-sold because a contractual tie existed.
 This means that the dealer had an agreement with a lender to only offer you their finance option rather than searching the market for a better deal.

-If you weren’t told about this, you’ll be eligible for compensation.
-To find out, you can either:
+If you weren’t told about a contractual tie, find out if you’ll be eligible for compensation.

 How much compensation could I receive?